 Make your comments area easy to access

 Putting barriers to comment such as visitors needing to create an account, needing to login or going through CAPTCHA protection contribute to less people commentating.
 Remove all the barriers and make it as easy as possible for them to place that comment.
+There are other, more user-friendly ways for you to eliminate comment spam.

 Does it say “0 Comments” on your home page or in your article byline?
 Does that sound inviting to your ears?
 It certainly does not, even though it is the text on the standard WordPress installation and most probably on your site as well.
 Edit it to something more inviting and encouraging like “Leave a comment” or “Your thoughts are welcomed”.
 Many of the modern design themes make this change simple.